harness/developer-hub/release-notes/delegate.md

 - Fixed an infinite loop issue in the delegate SCM service.
 (PL-48043)

-- Added support for GitOps pipeline steps with Harness Code.
+- Added support for GitOps pipeline steps with Harness Code and bumped scm version to `d78720584`.
 (CODE-1572)

 ### Version 24.02.82406 <!--  March 1, 2024 -->